Business Owners Policy (BOP): Cost & Coverage Guide

 A Business Owners Policy (BOP) bundles three commercial coverages into one cheaper policy: (1) General Liability (third-party bodily injury, property damage, personal/advertising injury), (2) Commercial Property (your building, equipment, inventory, and contents), and (3) Business Income / Business Interruption (lost revenue when a covered event shuts you down).
 A BOP typically saves 10–15% over buying these coverages separately.
 Cost ranges from $500–$1,200/yr for solo low-risk operators to $2,500–$6,000/yr for restaurants and up to $15,000+ for larger small businesses.
 A BOP does NOT include Workers Comp, Commercial Auto, Professional Liability, or Cyber by default — those are separate policies (or add-on endorsements).

 The Business Owners Policy (BOP) is the most common small-business insurance product in the US.
 It exists for one reason: most small businesses need BOTH General Liability AND Commercial Property, and bundling them together is cheaper than buying each policy separately.
 Carriers offer a 10–15% bundle discount, plus a third valuable coverage — Business Income (Business Interruption) — thrown in.
 Solo low-risk operators pay $500–$1,200 per year; small retail $800–$2,500; restaurants $2,500–$6,000; contractors $1,500–$4,500 (when carriers accept them).
-Source: Insurance Information Institute (III) Commercial Lines facts, NAIC Commercial Insurance topic, The Hartford Small Business Insights 2026, IRMI BOP glossary, Get Business Coverage internal data (Jan–May 2026).
+Source: Insurance Information Institute (III) Commercial Lines facts, NAIC Commercial Insurance topic, NFIB Small Business Insurance 2026, IRMI BOP glossary, Get Business Coverage internal data (Jan–May 2026).

 3-in-1